ihasib/Calculator/README.md

 # Calculator
-This project is to make a simple calculator with Java EE.
+This project is to make a simple calculator with Java ME.